reusable-ui/reusable-ui-monorepo/states/active-state/README.md

 Unlike `useActiveBehaviorState()`, which supports both controlled and uncontrolled modes, `useActiveChangeDispatcher()` assumes the component is **fully controlled** and does not manage internal state.

 - Always triggers `onActiveChange`, if provided.
-- Does not support internal fallback or uncontrolled behavior.
+- Does not support internal state for uncontrolled behavior.
 - Ideal for components that **dictate** state externally and need a clean dispatcher without lifecycle orchestration.

 #### 🧠 Transition Animation Behavior